What does it take for someone to overcome previous domestic violence?

 How can survivors move beyond the stigma surrounding their abuse?

-What does it really mean to create nonviolent, positive relationships and lives after experiencing the trauma of battering?
+What does it really mean to create nonviolent, positive relationships

 The goals of See the Triumph are: